 After receiving Ty’s measurements and our intended use for the stroller, we received five dog strollers to test.
 We hit the trails, cruised the campground roads, and went off-road to evaluate their performance.

 We should note that Ty loved them all.
-There are few things he enjoys more than riding in his dog stroller – sniffing all the smells and snoozing with the sun on his face.
+There are few things he enjoys more than riding in his dog stroller – sniffing all the smells and the fresh air and snoozing with the sun on his face.
 If it were up to him, we’d have kept them all!
 But we live in a Winnebago, and having five strollers isn’t practical.
 We had to decide which to keep … and it wasn’t easy.

 Comparison Photos

 All the strollers had appealing aspects.
 But in the end, one rose to the top as our favorite.
-Below is our take on each of the dog strollers we tested, in the order they appear in the photos above.
+Below is our take on each of the dog strollers we tested in the order they appear in the photos above.

 Pet Gear – No Zip Double Stroller – $290